-- Chop and saute onions and garlic until translucent with the salt and pepper.
+- Chop and saute the onions and garlic with the salt and pepper until translucent.
 Heat oven and oil to 350 F.

 - Mix all of the ingredients together except 2 eggs and breadcrumbs.
 Let the meat rest as you beat your remaining 2 eggs in a bowl and pour your breadcrumbs in another.

-- To cook the meatballs, you first need to drop them in the egg wash then coat them in the breadcrumbs.
-Drop them in the oil and let them get until a medium brown.
+- Before you cook the meatballs, you first need to coat them in the egg wash then coat them in the breadcrumbs.
+Drop them in the oil and let them turn a medium brown.

-- Temp check them to make sure they reach an internal temperature of 165 F. If they don't then put them on a sheet tray and stick in the oven so the breadcrumbs don't burn.
+- Use a thermometer to check to make sure they reach an internal temperature of 165 F. If they're brown on the outside but not hot enough inside, then put them on a sheet tray and stick them in the oven so the breadcrumbs don't burn.